-Faulty instrument If you suspect the instrument is faulty you can check it out using a test block as described on page 65.
+Faulty instrument If you suspect the instrument is faulty you can check it out using a test block as described on page Error!
+Bookmark not defined. .
 This will establish that the instrument is functional and receiving a healthy signal from the connected transducers.
 Incorrect setup A low, or zero, signal could be caused by incorrect set-up such as: Incorrect site data entered into the instrument.
 Incorrect or non-matching ultrasonic transducers selected for use.
 Incorrectly fitted transducers - lack of couplant applied, incorrect spacing, insecure attachment.
 Poor connections between the probes and the instrument.
 Application problem If you are certain that the instrument is healthy and suitably set-up for the current site; and the probes are properly assembled and fitted correctly, there could be an application problem concerned with the site.
-Check such conditions such as: Poor pipe outer surface quality • Uneven surface preventing good surface contact with the transducer. • Flaking paint (should be removed). • Variable air gap in concrete-covered pipes affecting the ultrasonic signal quality.
-Poor internal pipe construction • Rough internal pipe walls, including excessive rust, affecting fluid flow (see roughness factor). • Internal welds positioned in the transducer signal path affecting the signal quality. • The 'drippings' in galvanised-dipped pipes or other irregularities interfering with the signal path.
-Incorrect probe location • Transducers located too close to bends or valves, disturbing the flow profile. • Transducers located too close to bends or valves, disturbing the flow profile. • Transducers located too close to insertion probes, disturbing the flow profile. • For horizontal pipework transducers should not be positioned on the top of the pipe.
-Poor fluid conditions within the pipe • Fluid contains bubbles, high particle density or sludge. • Air in the top of the pipe.
-Low fluid flow within the pipe • Pipe obstructions. • Malfunctioning valve not opening fully (or closed inadvertently).
-Liquid content problems • Multiple liquid contents do not comply accurately to expected sound speed criteria. • Very hot pipe almost turns water to steam and therefore exhibits the wrong speed characteristics - could be due to reduced pipe pressure. • Flashover - liquid turns into a gas because of lower than required pressure. • Flashover - liquid turns into a gas because of lower than required pressure.
-If the signal is lost or the Quality falls below 40% then the set-up procedure, normally invoked by Read Flow in the main menu, is automatically run until a good quality signal is found.
+Check such conditions such as: Poor pipe outer surface quality Uneven surface preventing good surface contact with the transducer.
+Flaking paint (should be removed).
+Variable air gap in concrete-covered pipes affecting the ultrasonic signal quality.
+Poor internal pipe construction Rough internal pipe walls, including excessive rust, affecting fluid flow (see roughness factor).
+Internal welds positioned in the transducer signal path affecting the signal quality.
+The 'drippings' in galvanised-dipped pipes or other irregularities interfering with the signal path.
+Incorrect probe location Transducers located too close to bends or valves, disturbing the flow profile.
+For horizontal pipework transducer should not be positioned on the top of the pipe.
+Poor fluid conditions within the pipe Fluid contains bubbles, high particle density or sludge.
+Air in the top of the pipe.
+Diffuoid content problems Multiple liquid contents do not comply accurately to expected sound speed criteria.
+Very hot pipe almost turns water to steam and therefore exhibits the wrong speed characteristics - could be due to reduced pipe pressure.
+Flashover - liquid turns into a gas because of lower than required pressure.

-11.2 General Troubleshooting Procedure
+10.2 General Troubleshooting Procedure

-Figure 16 Troubleshooting chart
+Figure 21 Troubleshooting chart

-11.3 Warning and Status Messages
+10.3 Warning and Status Messages